lxc/incus/doc/tutorial/first_steps.md

       kernel  5.15.0-73-generic
       ```

-      If you see a table of version numbers, snap is installed and you can continue with the next step of installing LXD.
+      If you see a table of version numbers, snap is installed and you can continue with the next step of installing Incus.

    1. If the command returns an error, run the following commands to install the latest version of ``snapd`` on Ubuntu: